ltonetwork/documentation/04-scenario/index.md

 ### actions

 Set of the actions of the scenario.
-The keys of the object is used to reference the action.
+The keys of the object are used as reference of the action.

 ### states

 Set of all states of the scenario.
-The keys of the object is used to reference the state.
+The keys of the object are used as reference of the state.

 ## Action